 I will work for accessible, affordable, and excellent healthcare for every American.
 I support efforts to invest in preventative care to reduce the epidemic of untreated chronic diseases that lead to expensive medical interventions down the line, costing us all.
 We have to prevent health problems before they snowball into other issues that affect the individual as well as our communities.
 This is particularly true for mental health and addiction, which can spiral quickly into critical situations that cost opportunities to contribute to our communities in addition to expensive health care and correctional bills, often paid by taxpayers directly.
 Prevention is less expensive than reactivity for all of us.

 Guns are the third leading cause of death in American children.
 It doesn’t have to be this way – we have the tools to address our epidemic of gun violence, we just need to elect leaders with the courage to tackle this issue.

 As a dad and pediatrician, I know how important it is to take action on common sense gun safety.
 Like many parents, I trust that my son and daughters will be safe when I send him to school, but we know that nowhere is really safe in a country that allows guns to easily get into the hands of people who would do others harm.

 It is long past time us to take common sense steps to prevent gun violence.
-If elected, I will fight for solutions that protect our children and families, including accountable and responsible gun ownership measures, universal background checks and registration for both firearms and people who sell them.
+If elected, I will fight for solutions that protect our children and families, including accountable and responsible gun ownership measures, universal background checks, and child access prevention laws.

 HONORING OUR COMMITMENT TO VETERANS